How Much Is A Referral Fee In Real Estate? What Brokers, Teams, And TCs Need To Know

 Here are some key legal and compliance considerations for brokers when it comes to real estate referral fees:

-Referral fees are typically paid from broker to broker, not directly between agents.
-Even if an individual agent negotiates the referral, the broker of record must handle the transaction and ensure compliance.
+Typically, these fees move from broker to broker, not directly between agents.
+Even if an agent sets up the referral, it’s the broker of record who has to handle the paperwork and make sure everything is above board.

 The Real Estate Settlement Procedures Act (RESPA) is a critical federal law regulating referral fees.